IntersectMBO/plutus/docs/ethereum-contracts/README.md

 The term **dapp** turns up quite a lot.
-A dapp (the Ethereum people seem to like spelling it "ÐApp") is a _decentralised application_: I think this is essentially one or more smart contracts running on the blockchain, with users interacting with the contracts via a dedicated front end which they install on a phone/browser.
+A dapp (the Ethereum people seem to like spelling it "ÐApp") is a _decentralised application_: I think this is essentially one or more smart contracts running on the blockchain, generally with users interacting with the contracts via a dedicated front end which they install on a phone/browser.
 See https://www.stateofthedapps.com/whats-a-dapp.